rjsf-team/react-jsonschema-form/docs/index.md

 ), document.getElementById("app"));
 ```

 > Note: If there are fields in the `formData` that are not represented in the schema, they will be retained by default.
 If you would like to omit those unused values on form submission, set the `omitUnusedData` prop to `true`.
+If you wish to use this option with custom field components then you must add the `name` attribute to your input elements, see: [Custom Field Components](/advanced-customization/#custom-field-components)

 #### Form error event handler